Gordon Flowerdew: Military career

 When the First World War broke out in September 1914, he enlisted as a private in Lord Strathcona's Horse.
 He rose quickly through the ranks and was commissioned as an officer in 1916.
 By January 1918, Flowerdew was given command of C Squadron of Lord Strathcona's Horse.

 For most of the war, the Canadian Cavalry Brigade was not involved in much direct fighting, because of the static nature of the trench warfare on the Western Front.
 However, when the Germans launched Operation Michael and began a rapid advance in the spring of 1918, cavalry again became an important factor.
 In late March, as the Germans approached Moreuil and threatened to cross the L'Avre River, the last natural barrier before Amiens, the Canadian Cavalry Corps was assigned the task of stopping them.
 As the Germans began to enter Moreuil Wood from the east, Lieutenant Flowerdew's squadron rode around the wood and approached the Germans' flank from the north.
 Flowerdew's commanding officer, Brigadier General Jack Seely, had ordered a cavalry charge.

 Riding into the fire of five infantry companies and an artillery battery, the squadron suffered atrocious casualties (more than half of the men in C Squadron were killed), and Flowerdew himself was fatally wounded.
-However, the cavalry charge so unnerved the Germans that they were never able to capture Moreuil Wood, and their advance turned into a retreat in early April.
+However, the cavalry charge so unnerved the Germans that they did not go on to capture Moreuil Wood, and their advance turned into a retreat in early April.
 His actions in "The Last Great Cavalry Charge" led to the award of the Victoria Cross.
 Flowerdew lived long enough to be made aware of the success of the charge.
-Seely wrote to his sister, referring to "when your brave young brother met his death at the moment of victory to which he had contributed the largest share".
+Seely wrote to Flowerdew's sister, referring to "when your brave young brother met his death at the moment of victory to which he had contributed the largest share".